 The Hidden Rivers of Bhutan

 Flowing out of the Himalaya into Bhutan are some of the world’s least explored rivers and best kept secrets.
 In fact, up until 2006 when the first descent of Mangde Chhu was completed, and later in 2009 with the first descent of the Drangme Chhu, Bhutan’s rivers were essentially unknown to the rest of the world.
-The Drangme Chhu gorge is perhaps one of the finest sections of Class IV-IV+ whitewater in the world, with beautiful scenic views and untouched forests carving through terrain only the most adventurous travelers have experienced.
-Similarly, the Mangde Chhu, with its invigorating Class III whitewater through black canyon walls and emerald waters among a deep jungle backdrop, appears to some as if it’s straight out of a fairy tale.
-Those who tackle these far-off rivers in the coming years will still be among the elite few who have explored these hidden gem rivers and experienced the early days of Bhutan’s adventure travel industry.
+The Lower Drangme Chhu gorge is perhaps one of the finest sections of Class III whitewater in the world, with beautiful scenic views and untouched forests carving through terrain only the most adventurous travelers have experienced.
+The turquoise Pho Chhu meanders through a wide open valley, full of rice fields and farmhouses en route to the impressive Punakha Dzong.
+Those who experience these far-off rivers in the coming years will still be among the elite few who have explored these hidden gem rivers and experienced the early days of Bhutan’s adventure travel industry.

 Bhutan’s Majestic and Preserved Wilderness